John Hanke: Google

 Hanke joined Google as a part of Keyhole's acquisition, and he became the vice president of product management for Google's Geo division.
 During this period, he oversaw the transformation of Keyhole's technology into Google Earth and Google Maps in 2005.
 He also negotiated an agreement with Apple to include Google Maps on the iPhone.
 Other products followed, including StreetView, SketchUp, and Panoramio.
 His team would later found Niantic.

 Niantic

 In 2010, Hanke was given resources to staff an augmented reality gaming unit within Google and the new internal startup was dubbed Niantic Labs.
 Returning to his gaming roots, the company crafted an augmented reality location-based multiplayer game called Ingress.
 The game had a million players within a year of its 2013 release, and seven million by 2015.

 Hanke led Niantic's split from Google in late 2015 and raised $30 million from Google, Nintendo and Pokémon.
-He stayed as the company's CEO and guided the firm through the release of Pokémon Go in July 2016, which generated over $4.2 billion in revenue.
+He stayed as the company's CEO and guided the firm through the release of Pokémon Go in July 2016, which has generated over $8.8 billion in revenue.

+After Niantic's games business was purchased by Scopely in 2025 for $3.85 billion total value to investors, he took the company's core platform technology and remaining team to form Niantic Spatial, a startup focused on utilizing geospatial AI.
+He transitioned out of his role as CEO in March 2026, remaining as executive chairman.